adrian-robles/adrian-robles.github.io/README.md

   12. Create a _sass folder, and inside create a main.scss file

-  13. Create a assets folder, it will contain an images and a css folder
+  13. Create a assets folder, it will contain an images and a css folders

   14. Navigate to the css folder and create a styles.scss file